-Inmon vs. Kimball: Top-down or Bottom-up?
+- Inmon vs Kimball: Top-down or Bottom-up?

 Inmon and Kimball published two radically different approaches in the 1990s on how an organization should manage its data for reporting and analysis.

 , an entity called the data warehouse.
 According to him, the data warehouse should operate in a relational format and store all of the organization’s atomized data.
-Once the data warehouse is fully designed and put in place, only then can small data marts be added for different departments to query data from the central data warehouse and store it in various dimensions.
+Once the data warehouse is fully designed and put in place, only then can you add small data marts for different departments to query data from the central data warehouse and store it in various dimensions.

 Related Reading: Data Mart vs. Data Warehouse

-Although Inmon argues that a data warehouse is just an architecture, people use the term on a day to day basis to refer to an actual technology (e.g. "Our data warehouse isn’t fresh - the nightly process failed again!").
-In that sense, Apache Hadoop could be part of the data warehouse, for example, as cheap data storage or as part of the data processing performed before analysis.
+Although Inmon argues that a data warehouse is just an architecture, people use the term on a day-to-day basis to refer to an actual technology (e.g. "Our data warehouse isn’t fresh - the nightly process failed again!").
+In that sense, Apache Hadoop could be part of the data warehouse, for example, as cheap data storage, or as part of the data processing performed before analysis.

-Ironically, Big Data may fulfill the vision that Inmon preaches - a central repository with one version of the truth where structured and unstructured data can all be stored together.
+Ironically, Big Data may fulfill the "top-down" vision that Inmon preaches - a central repository with one version of the truth where structured and unstructured data is stored together.
 Inmon insists on seeing a data warehouse as distant from Big Data as a Porsche is from an elephant.
-But they are more like commercial jet planes and the huge Airbus A380 - the airliner with the largest capacity that can handle today’s busy air travel needs.
+However, they are more like commercial jet planes and the huge Airbus A380 - the airliner with a vast capacity that can handle today’s busy air travel needs.

 Also, if you are going to have one central data warehouse with all the information, it is going to have to handle data that comes in high volume, velocity, and variety.
 But isn’t that the very definition of Big Data?